 Traditionally, ReSolve has been most active in businesses at the start of ‘the decline curve’, assisting with a new approach to launch them on a new phase.
 Partner Simon Fry, at the coal face of our client conversations, has seen some interesting developments in sectors including leisure, retail, property, technology and healthcare where businesses are starting conversations much earlier in their life cycle (in either the ‘growth’ or ‘maturity’ phases).

-In this phase, with less time pressure for cash injection, more traditional, ‘vanilla’ financing models are often deployed.
+In the earlier phases of a business cycle, with less time pressure for cash injection, more traditional, ‘vanilla’ financing models are often deployed.
 However, we are now being asked to look at more innovative approaches to debt or equity restructuring at this stage that Simon Fry calls ‘early restructuring’.
 Here he outlines his top five identifiable triggers for early restructuring.

 - A change in stakeholder structure.
 We often see a new infectious injection of fresh thinking from a new key stakeholder.
 This does not necessarily need to be an executive board member.
 It could be a non-exec, or even a supplier or partner business who brings new ideas to the table.
 Being at the right place at the right time when that happens can make for very interesting deals.